Zim-L/Zim-L.github.io/pages/research.md

     btn_label: "Learn more"
   - alt: "Theorectical"
     title: Theorectical Studies
-    excerpt: Theorectical studies such as the convexity of Pareto fronts and characteristics of Pseudo boolean problems in rigorous runtime analysis.
+    excerpt: Theorectical studies such as the characteristics of Pseudo boolean problems in rigorous runtime analysis.
     url: "/research/"
     btn_class: "btn--primary"
     btn_label: "Learn more"